-Plant the seeds 1 - 2 in. deep, spaced about 6 in. apart.
+Plant the seeds 1 - 2 inches deep, spaced about 6 inches apart.
 If you are worried about poor germination, you can sow the seeds closer and thin them when they are a few inches tall.
 Seed should germinate within 2 -3 weeks.

-Because the vines are so vigorous, I like to give them some extra food every 4 - 5 weeks, throughout the summer.
-Start with a rich soil and give them a monthly does of your favorite balanced fertilizer, preferably something low in nitrogen and high in phosphorous to encourage blooming.
+Because the vines are so vigorous, give them some extra food every 4 - 5 weeks, throughout the summer.
+Start with a rich soil and give them a monthly dose of your favorite balanced fertilizer, preferably something low in nitrogen and high in phosphorous to encourage blooming.

 Expect to get a lot of leafy growth, before flowering starts.
 Have your support in place when you plant the seeds.
 Once the vines find the support, they will train themselves to grow up it.
 If they don't have anything to climb, they will tangle around themselves, on the ground.